OzwaldFR/Taskwarrior-JP/README.md

 This will display a list of your current notebooks and their ID.
 You can use these IDs in your `tjp.ini`.

-As a perfonal preference, I have a notebook called "TODO" in Joplin, which has 2 sub-notebooks : "todo" and "done".
+As a personal preference, I have a notebook called "TODO" in Joplin, which has 2 sub-notebooks : "todo" and "done".
-I configured my Taskwarrior-JP to read only from the "TODO>todo" notebook, to create in this same notebook, and to move completed tasks to the "TODO>done" notebook.
+I configured my Taskwarrior-JP to :
+ * read only from the "TODO>todo" notebook (option "folder_todo").
+ * create in this same notebook (option "folder_add").
+ * move completed tasks to the "TODO>done" notebook (option "folder_done").

 But do as you please.

 ### Reading and writing long texts